--- /dev/null

 +<p><br>OpenGL is a trademark of Silicon Graphics, Inc. X Window System

-+is a trademark of X Consortium, Inc.&nbsp; Spaceball is a registered trademark
++is a trademark of X Consortium, Inc. Spaceball is a registered trademark

 +of Spatial Systems Inc.